mozilla/lumberyard/README.md

 ### Google Spreadsheet

-This worker allows you to send HTML emails to any number of recipients.
+This worker allows you add a row to any Google spreadsheet with basic auth.

 #### Notification message